 7. Denmark

-This is a country of fairytale castles, colourful townhouses, and fascinating Scandi culture.
+This is a country of fairy tale castles, colourful townhouses, and fascinating Scandi culture.
 The importance of hygge – which means creating a cosy and comfortable atmosphere – is another reason why it’s such a brilliant destination for anyone booking a singles holiday.

-The laidback capital city of Copenhagen is pretty easy for solo travellers to tackle.
+The laidback capital city of Copenhagen is easy for solo travellers to tackle.
 Compact, it’s ideal for traversing on foot – but thanks to the prevalence of cycle paths here, it’s a joy to explore by bike too.

 Other sites solo travellers may want to visit (particularly if you’re a Shakespeare fan) include Kronborg Castle (which inspired Elsinore Castle in Hamlet), Frederiksborg Castle, and the Danish Museum of National History in Hillerød.
-Thanks to the reliable and easy-to-use rail network, these destinations are all easy to get to from Copenhagen.
+Thanks to the reliable and easy-to-use rail network, these spots are all easy to get to from Copenhagen.

 8. Japan

-This is a country where you can experience the thrill of being ‘culture shocked’ while knowing you’re travelling through an extremely clean and safe country.
-Locals are polite and friendly and crime, scams, and harassment are very rare.
+If you’d like to visit somewhere that’s vastly different to the UK, but are also worried about feeling comfortable, Japan is a wise choice.
+Here, you can experience the thrill of being ‘culture shocked’ while knowing you’re travelling through an extremely clean and safe country.
+Locals are polite and friendly, and crime, scams, and harassment are rare.

 Tokyo is a must-visit for those on a singles holiday.
 Whether you’d like to feast upon steaming bowls of ramen, enjoy strolling through beautiful gardens, or ride to the top of one of the tallest towers in the world, you can spend weeks in this city and barely scratch the surface.